lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     amorphous silica.
 Depending on the material, different cooling velocities can sometimes lead to different crystal structures or different degrees of defect.

-..  container:: justify

 Create a new input file named *input.lammps* in the *SilicaBlock/* folder, and copy the following lines into it:

 .. |download_SiO.data| raw:: html